 - Unless your appointment letter advises otherwise, you don't need to make any special preparation for an MRI scan.
 For all abdominal and pelvic scans you are asked not to eat or drink for four hours prior to your scan.

 - Continue to take prescribed medication and your usual pain relief.

 - Make sure all body piercings are removed and try to leave jewellery at home (wedding rings do not need to be removed).

 When you arrive

 - You are welcome to bring someone with you.
 If you would like someone to go into the scan room with you they will need to complete their own safety questionnaire and be considered safe to enter the MRI environment.
-(Ask your relative/friend to look at your safety questionnaire to see if they feel they are the best person to accompany you.)
-They can complete their own safety questionnaire on arrival when you are changing
+(Ask your relative or friend to look at your safety questionnaire to see if they feel they are the best person to accompany you.)
+They can complete their own safety questionnaire on arrival when you are changing.

 - Children must be accompanied and supervised by an adult